alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 ### Music processing service
 Used to look for MP3/FLAC files that users upload via the WEB interface or FTP.
 It syncronizes files on the file system with the database information, calculates file length, extracts images and so on.
-It is using and extenral programs: [loudgain](https://github.com/Moonbase59/loudgain) to calculate volume levels in the media files.
+It is using an extenral program: [loudgain](https://github.com/Moonbase59/loudgain) to calculate volume levels in the media files.

-This service is running every 10 minutes according to this CRON rule:
+This service is running every 5 minutes according to this CRON rule:
 `*/5 * * * * root /usr/local/bin/content_indexer 1>/dev/null 2>/dev/null`

 this line is configured in `/etc/crontab`.